jamesgeorge007/Personal-Webapp/README.md

 ## Personal Website

-Just click the below link to know more about me.
+> Changing the stack from vanilla js to React with Tsx in progress.